mgimond/Spatial_pre2021/_book/09-Coordinate-systems.md

 <p class="caption">(\#fig:f09-datum-geocentric)A geocentric  datum couples a geoid with the ellipsoid at each element's center of mass.</p>
 </div>

 Many of the modern datums use a geocentric alignment.
-These include the popular World Geodetic Survey for 1984 (WGS84) and North American Datums of 1983 (NAD83) datums.
-Most popular geocentric datums use the WGS84 ellipsoid or the GRS80 ellipsoid.
+These include the popular World Geodetic Survey for 1984 (WGS84) and the North American Datums of 1983 (NAD83).
+Most of the popular geocentric datums use the WGS84 ellipsoid or the GRS80 ellipsoid.
 These ellipsoids' semi-major and semi-minor axes are nearly identical: 6,378,137 meters and 6,356,752 meters respectively.
 Examples of popular geocentric datums are shown in the following table:

 Geocentric datum	       | Acronym | Best for|	Comment
 -------------------|---------|--------|-------------------------------